 There has been quite a bit of buzz around the Nikon D800 / D800E focusing issues and one of the most recurring topics of discussions seems to be around the asymmetric focus issue (left AF focus issue).
 As I have already explained in my “how phase detection autofocus works” article, any DSLR is prone to having AF issues, simply because of the way the phase detect sensor works.

 Folks that have been shooting with DSLRs for years and have gone through different camera bodies know very well that every camera announced to date had a small number of defective units out there.
 Some had rare issues that required service or replacement, others had defective components (such as battery) that had to be recalled and some units were plagued with autofocus calibration issues.
 In the big picture, however, the number of truly affected units was very small.
 The Nikon D7000 DSLR, for example, received some negative feedback specifically on its autofocus problems.
-After doing some extensive research and gathering lots of data from our readers, it turned out to be that most problems I looked at were user-related issues and very few units actually had manufacturing defects, as I have previously shown in my Nikon D7000 Review Follow-Up.
+After doing some extensive research and gathering lots of data from our readers, it turned out to be that most problems I looked at were user-related issues and very few units actually had manufacturing defects.
 Negative feedback is always more popular and when someone complains about a rather serious problem, it quickly gets blown up.
 Most people don’t even bother providing positive feedback anyway, so all the bad stuff gets surfaced rather quickly.
 Also, when looking through customer feedback before buying a product, have you noticed that you typically tend to look for negative feedback more than positive?
 There is a simple explanation for this type of behavior – people would rather read about product issues to understand limitations and potential problems, than only look at rave reviews.

 Does this mean that all the talk around the Nikon D800 / D800E is unjustified and biased?
 The typical phase detect autofocus problems we have been seeing ever since the first DSLR camera out are there in a small number of units (probably no more than 5%), which is pretty normal, given that autofocus components could shift even during the transportation process.
 However, the Asymmetric Focus Issue that we have been hearing about lately is a Nikon D800-specific problem.
 And it seems like many Nikon D800 / D800E units are affected by this specific problem.